Blogs

 Developing a comprehensive strategy requires attention to detail.
 It's important to consider various market conditions.
 Your strategy should be versatile enough to handle fluctuations.

 Traders should document every assumption.
-Understanding why a strategy behaves in certain ways is vital.
+Understanding why a strategy behaves as it does is vital.
 Documentation aids in refining the strategy based on backtest results.

 Key aspects of defining a trading strategy include: